EURO CRIME

 • Raybourn, Deanna American author of the Lady Julia Grey series set in Victorian London.

-• Rayne, Sarah under this pseudonym, the author has written six novels.
+• Rayne, Sarah under this pseudonym, the author has written eight novels.

 • Readett, Gerard author of 'Roadworks' a thriller set in 2022 Brussels.